rsippl/big-ring/README.md

 =============================

 Big Ring Indoor Video Cycling can be used in combination with a bicycle, indoor trainer and [ANT+](http://www.thisisant.com) power, cadence or heart rate sensors.
+An example video, with a slightly older GUI can be seen [here on Youtube](https://www.youtube.com/watch?v=bYnc8lVDvuY).

 Goal
 ----